rmathew8-gh/Next-js-Boilerplate/README.md

 - 🚫 Lint-staged for running linters on Git staged files
 - 🚓 Lint git commit with Commitlint
 - 📓 Write standard compliant commit messages with Commitizen
-- 🦺 Unit Testing with Vitest and React Testing Library
+- 🦺 Unit Testing with Jest and React Testing Library
 - 🧪 Integration and E2E Testing with Playwright
 - 👷 Run tests on pull request with GitHub Actions
 - 🎉 Storybook for UI development